rafaelfv27/Quantum-Quill/README.md

    ```
 6. **Llama 3.1 Model**: Download the Llama 3.1 model using Ollama:

-   visit and download for your OS [Link text](https://ollama.com/download)
+   visit and download for your OS [Ollama](https://ollama.com/download)

 8. **Install your desired model (default llama3.1:8b)**
    ```